signalfx/splunk-otel-collector/internal/confmapprovider/discovery/README.md

 1. Log any receiver resulting in a `discovery.status` of `partial` with the configured guidance for setting any relevant discovery properties.
 1. Stop all temporary components before continuing on to the actual Collector service (or exiting early with `--dry-run`).

-By default, the Discovery mode is provided with pre-made discovery config components in [`bundle.d`](./bundle/README.md).

 Unlike `config.d` component files, which are direct configuration entries for the desired component, Discovery component configs have an `enabled` boolean and `config` parent mapping field to determine use and configure the functionality of the components: